 The professional development program delivered by CPA Newfoundland and Labrador is a partnership with the other Atlantic provinces with respect to delivery and a partnership of all Canadian CPA provincial bodies with respect to development of the core curriculum.
-The collaboration amongst the provincial bodies as it relates to professional development ensures all provinces are able to assist members in maintaining the core competencies required for them to succeed.
+The collaboration amongst the provincial bodies as it relates to professional development ensures all provinces can assist members in maintaining the core competencies required for them to succeed.
 Course material covers a broad range of competency areas to allow members to align their learning to the roles they serve in their organizations.
 The curriculum is maintained and enhanced annually to align to the needs today and for the future.
 In addition, CPA Newfoundland and Labrador leverages trusted providers to augment the profession developed content to ensure efficiency and ease of access for our members.

-This year we continued to offer a wide variety of learning opportunities in such areas as financial reporting, assurance, corporate finance, information technology, taxation, wealth management, leadership and personal development.
-These professional development opportunities were delivered through various forms of online delivery rather than in-class sessions.
+This year we partnered with CPA Canada and the Atlantic CPA organizations to host the CPA Canada One conference in Halifax.
+In addition, we continued to offer a wide variety of learning opportunities in such areas as financial reporting, assurance, corporate finance, information technology, taxation, wealth management, leadership and personal development.
 Through a partnership with our colleagues in Atlantic Canada, we were able to offer a significant line-up of courses in virtual settings, which provided greater flexibility and improved access.